Volunteer role: Horticulture Research and Development advisor

 Volunteers work with marginalised and excluded people to help them fight for their rights and access to services.
 They may work directly with community groups and grassroots organisations to help them grow stronger.

 Volunteer in Sierra Leone

 Volunteers are working to rebuild and strengthen Sierra Leone's health system, which was devasted by the 2014-16 Ebola outbreak in which 4,000 people lost their lives, including 10% of the country's doctors.
-Youth volunteers are helping to build employable skills and strategies amongst the youth population.
+Youth volunteers are helping to build employability skills and strategies among the youth population.